Aswintechie/ttperf/README.md

 ## 🌟 Acknowledgments

-- TT-Metal development team for the profiling tools
+- Tenstorrent's TT-Metal development team for the profiling tools
 - Python community for excellent libraries like pandas

 ---

 <div align="center">
-Made with ❤️ for the TT-Metal community
+Made with ❤️ for the Tenstorrent TT-Metal community
 </div>